taosdata/TDengine/docs/en/30-enterprise/18-encryption.md

 ```
 taosd -y {encryptKey}
 ```
-The characters in encryption key need longer than 8, and shorter than 16.
+The characters in encryption key should be longer than 8, and shorter than 16.
 The characters is able to include Uppercase and lowercase letters, numbers, all special characters.

 ### Config in online mode
 When all nodes is online, the encryption key configure is done as follow in taos shell:
 ```
 create encrypt_key 'value'
 ```
-The characters in encryption key need longer than 8, and shorter than 16.
+The characters in encryption key should be longer than 8, and shorter than 16.
 The characters is able to include Uppercase and lowercase letters, numbers, all special characters.

 ## Create encrypted database
 The encypted database is created when ENCRYPT_ALGORITHM is set in create database SQL.
 The detail grammar is as follow: